Yann LeCun

-Yann André Le Cun (/ləˈkʌn/ lə-KUN; /fr/; usually spelled LeCun; born 8 July 1960) is a French-American computer scientist working primarily in the fields of machine learning, computer vision, mobile robotics and computational neuroscience.
-He is the Jacob T. Schwartz Professor of Computer Science at the Courant Institute of Mathematical Sciences at New York University and was, until November 2025, Chief AI Scientist at Meta.
+Yann André Le Cun (/ləˈkʌn/ lə-KUN; /fr/; usually spelled LeCun; born 8 July 1960) is a French-American computer scientist working in the fields of artificial intelligence, machine learning, computer vision, robotics and image compression.
+He is the Jacob T. Schwartz Professor of Computer Science at the Courant Institute of Mathematical Sciences at New York University (NYU).
+He served as Chief AI Scientist at Meta Platforms before co-founding Advanced Machine Intelligence Labs in December 2025.

-He is well known for his work on optical character recognition and computer vision using convolutional neural networks (CNNs).
-He is also one of the main creators of the DjVu image compression technology, alongside Léon Bottou and Patrick Haffner.
-He co-developed the Lush programming language with Léon Bottou.
+LeCun completed a computer science PhD at the Université Pierre et Marie Curie in 1987, and was briefly a postdoctoral researcher under Geoffrey Hinton at the University of Toronto.
+From 1988, LeCun led the development of the LeNet convolutional neural networks for optical character recognition at Bell Labs.
+He is one of the main creators of the DjVu image compression technology, alongside Léon Bottou and Patrick Haffner.
+In 2003, LeCun joined NYU, where he worked on energy-based models, computer vision, and DARPA autonomous navigation projects.

-In 2018, LeCun, Yoshua Bengio, and Geoffrey Hinton, received the Turing Award for their work on deep learning.
-The three are sometimes referred to as the "Godfathers of AI" and "Godfathers of Deep Learning".
+In 2013, LeCun joined Facebook Artificial Intelligence Research.
+In 2018, LeCun, Yoshua Bengio, and Geoffrey Hinton received the Turing Award from the Association for Computing Machinery for their work on deep learning.
+LeCun, Bengio, and Hinton are sometimes referred to as the "Godfathers of AI" and "Godfathers of Deep Learning".